 Track Your Nutrition

-Maintaining a consistent diet is just as important as maintaining consistency in your training routine.
+Having a consistent diet is just as important as maintaining consistency in your training routine when it comes to getting bigger and stronger.
 Even if your workouts are completely dialed in, if your diet is not on point, all of the time you put into the gym will be for nothing.

 One thing that you should be closely tracking is your calorie intake.
-If your primary goal is to grow, you want to make sure that you are in a caloric surplus, meaning that you need to be consuming more calories than your body burns off in order to build muscle.
+If your primary goal is to grow, you need to make sure that you’re consuming a caloric surplus, meaning that you have to be taking in more calories than your body burns off each day.

 While this might sound simple enough, everyone’s body has different needs from a caloric standpoint, so finding the right amount of calories for optimal muscle growth and minimal fat gains requires some experimentation.